 - This process removes the Copilot button from the Start menu and Windows Search interfaces.

-In this guide, I will show you how to disable web results in the Search box and the Start menu on Windows 11.
+In this guide, I will show you how to completely disable web results in the Search box and the Start menu on Windows 11.

 - Disable web search results on Windows 11 from Registry